Manulife Chooses Vonage for Seamless Customer Engagement

 As a Vonage API Services customer, Manulife Singapore's developers also benefit from priority support via a designated support team contactable through all channels and access to an Enterprise Service Manager who can assist with on-boarding and ongoing project success.

-The Vonage+Communications+Platform has more than one million registered developers and offers a full suite of programmable voice, video, messaging, and email services to forward-thinking businesses throughout the Asia-Pacific market and worldwide.
-Through its partners, Vonage's platform is at the centre of many notable transformational projects in the region, and a de facto for startups.
+The Vonage Communications Platform has more than one million registered developers and offers a full suite of programmable voice, video, messaging, and email services to forward-thinking businesses throughout the Asia-Pacific market and worldwide.
+Through its partners, Vonage's platform is at the center of many notable transformational projects in the region, and a de facto for startups.

 To find out more about Vonage, visit www.vonage.com.